Turning inexpensive parts into a wonderful meal

 You can always boil just as you would with a whole chicken and use the meat in casseroles.
 Another recipe that's really good is "Cheesy Chicken Thighs" (could use quarters or drums too).
 Melt one stick margarine or butter into shallow casserole dish.
 Preheat oven to 350.
 Crush cheese crackers.
 Dip chicken pieces in an egg wash (beat one egg with a little water or milk) and then coat with cheese cracker crumbs.
 Bake in 350 oven for one hour or until done.

 I buy chicken leg quarters in 10 pound bags; there are so many things to be done with them.
 I usually use my large stockpot to boil all 10 pounds at once, then de-bone all the chicken and freeze in individual containers.
-I then toss the bones back in the stock pot and simmer for several hours before straining the bones out.
+I then toss the bones back in the stock pot and simmer for several hours before straining.
 I refrigerate the stock, after it's been reduced quite a bit by boiling, and skim off the solidified fat the next day.
 Then I freeze the jellied chicken broth in one or two-cup servings.
 You can also add a few sticks of celery or carrots to the pot while boiling for extra flavor, or a few teaspoons of inexpensive chicken bouillon powder.
 The broth makes a great base for soup and I also use it in place of or in addition to water when cooking rice.

 For the cooked, de-boned chicken there are endless options.
 I use some of it for chicken soup, some diced up for chicken fried rice, and added to cheese and broccoli for chicken divan casserole, which can be made and frozen ahead of time for later use.
 The chicken can also be diced, added to a standard red sauce and served over rice as chicken cacciatore, or over spaghetti, as an inexpensive and healthier alternative to meatballs.
 We also sometimes use it for chicken and cheese sandwiches and other variations.